For urgent consular assistance call

 Don't swim in lakes and rivers because of the possibility of:

-Other insect-borne diseases also occur.
-They include:
+Other insect-borne diseases also occur, including filariasis.

 To protect yourself from insect-borne diseases: